 When answering this question we tried to take in several factors, but ultimately the Garmin Fenix 3 wins the battle when we take cost, features, and overall user reviews on amazon.com into account.
-For what you get, this is the top option you can buy for under 600.00 at most retailers.
+For what you get, this is the top option you can buy.

 The Garmin Fenix 3 has everything you need for just about every feature outside of the fact that it has a higher price tag.
 But even with that higher price tag, it’s the best ABC watch on the market for the money.

-If you are on a budget and are in the 250.00 range, then the Suunto Core takes the cake.
+If you are on a really tight budget, then the Suunto Core takes the cake.
 It has a great blend of cost efficiency and is available in a ton of different looks.
 Some of the silicone banded variations are minimalist enough to fit under the cuff of a dress shirt, and some of the more rugged builds are perfect for competitive rock climbing.
-Our only compla

 Finding the best altimeter watch doesn’t have to be difficult.
 If you feel like there’s an model we missed that’s just as good as our top 10, feel free to drop us a line in the comments so we can add take a look at adding it to our altimeter watch reviews section.